 • Adherence to the Sixth Form Agreement regarding attendance (minimum 96%), behaviour and deadlines.
 This document is signed by all students as they are enrolled in Year 12

-These conditions will be reviewed half-termly and failure to meet the agreed standards could result in a reduction or cancellation of payments.
+These conditions will be reviewed half-termly and failure to meet the agreed standards could result in a reduction or termination of financial support.

 Applications